 The learner can choose the amount they want to borrow up to the maximum available.
 This is then put towards the fees charged by the learning provider.
-The maximum they can borrow is £300.
+The minimum they can borrow is £300.

 Learning providers may charge more than the maximum loan available.
 The learner will need to self-fund any difference between their loan and their course fee.

 Number of loans a learner can get